liyanasahir/hugo-blog/content/posts/new-roads.md

 As all fogs do, this one too moved out of my head eventually, taking its due time.

-In October, I found myself settling into a lovely little home, marking three months since my arrival in Delhi — two months more than anticipated.
+In October, I found myself settling into a lovely little home, marking three months since my arrival in Delhi — two months later than anticipated.
 I've been slowly building new routines, dusting off the Activa to get back into the role of daily companion.
 She and I have been attempting to map the contours of Gurgaon together since then, both having each other’s backs.
 Building a life takes time, and in the seven months I've spent here, I can already see myself making homes out of people and places in a way that would be hard to let go.
 Isn't that both the beauty and tragedy of getting to live a full life?

 Seasons change, and life goes on.
-I've been feeling the (literal) fog from late December getting lighter.
+I've been feeling the fog (literal and otherwise) from late December getting lighter.
 The days are slightly warmer, the chill feels less harsh.

 So I wiped layers of accumulated dust from the Activa yesterday, a small part of my brain anxious that the engine might not start as I turned the key.
 I had left her for too long in the cold over the past month, the oil being allowed enough time to thicken and be stubborn about being left alone.